 Sometimes, a marriage proposal is just a practical decision.
 A user on Reddit shared, “I was financially kind of well off, but him, not so much.
 I knew he couldn’t afford a ring that he would believe would be of high enough standard for me even though I would love any ring he got me, no matter what price.
 I loved him, so I thought why not!
 Luckily he said yes.”

 Whether you kiss him on New Year’s Eve and ask him to marry you, or you blurt it out in the middle of a heated game of Scrabble, remember that simplicity often has a more direct road to the heart.
 So, how should a woman propose to a man?
-Here are 19 women proposing to men ideas for you.
+Here are 19 great ideas for you.

 1. A little him, a little you